-The primary obligation of membership of the Independent Property Managers Association of New Zealand is the ethical practice of Property Management.
+The primary obligation of membership of the Property Managers Institute of New Zealand is the ethical practice of Property Management.
 This code sets out the ethics that guide the decisions and actions of Members.

 Compliance with the Code of Ethics is mandatory for all Members of the IPMA.

 - At all times members of the IPMA will act with professionalism, honesty and integrity, ensuring that their actions do not bring the profession into disrepute.

 - Members will do their utmost to ensure staff or contractors adhere to the ethics of the Association when carrying out work on behalf of Members.

 - Members will avoid or disclose any conflicts of interest to clients.

 - Members shall provide independent and objective advice to clients at all times, and not be impacted or affected by external influences.